spryker/spryker-docs/docs/ca/dev/multi-store-setups/multi-store-setups.md

 ## Separated setup

-With the separated setup, store share the same codebase but have dedicated databases.
-It is the standard setup.
+With the separated setup, stores share the same codebase but have dedicated databases.
+It's the standard setup.

 ![separated setup diagram](https://spryker.s3.eu-central-1.amazonaws.com/docs/cloud/spryker-cloud-commerce-os/multi-store-setups.md/separated-setup.png)

 {% info_block warningBox %}

-In case if Dynamic Multistore feature is enabled, separated setup only possible when stores belong to the different regions.
-(See [details](#What is the difference between Multi-store vs Dynamic Multistore))
+With Dynamic Multistore, the separated setup is only possible with stores belonging to different regions.
+For more information, see [Dymamic Multistore](/docs/pbc/all/dynamic-multistore/{{site.version}}/base-shop/dynamic-multistore-feature-overview.html).

 {% endinfo_block %}